 The acronym FEB—Free, Earned, and Borrowed—will help you remember which financial aid awards to accept first.
 It’s always ideal to receive aid in the form of scholarships and grants, and you should accept these awards regardless of your financial situation, because it’s free money that you don’t have to pay back.

 After free money, the next best option is earned money in the form of work-study programs.
 In these programs, you work a set amount of hours per week on campus.
 While work-study awards do not have to be paid back, they do take away from study and free time, so ensure you can balance any work-study obligations with your course load before accepting an award.

 Federal student loans are the next best option if you have to borrow money.
 Federal loans come with a variety of benefits including loan forgiveness, income-driven repayment plans, and other options to manage your loan in the event of hardship, including deferment or forbearance.

-Besides federal student loans, a college or university may offer additional loans through-state funded programs or an institutional loan program.
+Besides federal student loans, a college or university may offer additional loans through state-funded programs or an institutional loan program.
 It’s important to remember that state and college loans are not regulated by the federal government, and you will not receive those benefits.
-It’s best to read the terms clearly to ensure that you understand repayment options, interest and how it’s capitalized or may increase over time.
+It’s best to read the terms clearly to ensure that you understand repayment options, interest and how it capitalizes or may increase over time.

 How do I accept a financial award?

 Each school manages award acceptance differently.
 Your college or university will send either an electronic or paper form asking you to note which award options you accept.
 It will also include instructions for challenging the award amount.

 After completing and accepting the awards, your college will instruct you to complete a Master Promissory Note via StudentLoans.gov.
 The Master Promissory Note is the final and most essential part of accepting a financial aid award as you are officially accepting responsibility for the loan and agreeing to award terms.